Questions to ask when you're sick

 - What caused the problem?
 (Asking about the cause may help prevent the condition from recurring.)

 - Do you need additional tests?
 If yes, what does the doctor hope to learn from them?

 - Do you need a prescription?
 If yes, what are the potential side effects and how should you handle them?

 - How soon can you expect your treatment to bring relief?

 Before your visit, take a moment to write down any questions you want to ask your doctor (PDF).

 An important partnership

-Remember that your physician is your partner as you work through your illness.
-Don't suffer in silence - tell him or her about any discomfort or side effects you are experiencing, and describe your symptoms completely.
+Remember that your doctor is your partner as you work through your illness.
+Don't suffer in silence – tell him or her about any discomfort or side effects you are experiencing, and describe your symptoms completely.
 Tell the doctor if you feel a treatment or medication isn't working.